andrewpbray/course-materials-fall-2019/resources.md

----
-layout: page
-title: Resources
+# Resources
-permalink: /resources/
----

-All of the slides for this course can be accessed via [github](https://github.com/andrewpbray/math-141) in the *assets* folder.
-All of the communication will take place in our [slack group](https://math-141-f17.slack.com/).
+All of the slides for this course can be accessed via the *slides* folder.
+All of the communication will take place in our # math-141-andrew channel in our [slack group](https://reed-stats-ds.slack.com/).

 Your first stop for any help related to computing with data should be this book: